relaxdiego/python-based-operator/README.md

 Build and deploy your work to your local microk8s cluster:

 ```
-make operator tag=<your-docker-hub-username>/prometheus-operator
+make operator tag=localhost:32000/prometheus-operator
 ```

-NOTE: If you prefer to push your image to a private container repo and
+NOTE: The address `localhost:32000` is the address of the microk8s registry
-      you have access to one, then feel free use that instead.
-If you're using microk8s with the registry addon enabled, then you can use tag=localhost:32000/prometheus-operator.
+      addon that we enabled in the previous step.

 To uninstall, run: